Funerals at St Catherine of Siena Parish

-The funeral service is usually celebrated with a Mass with prayers for the dead.
-This is primarily an expression of our belief in the resurrection.
-At a Christian funeral, we praise God and give to him our deceased relative, commending him or her to God's love.
+The funeral service is usually celebrated with a Mass including prayers for the deceased.
+This is primarily an expression of our belief in the Resurrection.
+At a Christian funeral, we praise God and give to Him our deceased relative, commending him or her to God's love.

 The priest may invite you to choose these from the suggested Funeral Mass readings or you may decide to choose readings from each of the Old and New testaments and a Gospel reading that you feel are especially relevant to your deceased loved one.